practicalli/clojure/docs/clojure-cli/index.md

     `CLJ_CONFIG` can be used to over-ride all other location settings

-    Run `clojure -Sdescribe` in a terminal and checking the `:user-config` value to see the location of your Clojure configuration directory
+    Run `clojure -Sdescribe` in a terminal and checking the `:config-user` value to see the location of your Clojure configuration directory

 A basic example of a user configuration for Clojure CLI